bakerstu/openmrn/src/utils/DirectHub.md

 have to hold one of those calls until the other is complete.

-Upon an entry call (after the admission controller, see later) we want to first check if the router is empty.
+Upon an entry call (after the admission controller, see later) we want to first check if the router is idle.
 If yes, we should grab a lock and start processing the message inline.
-If the router is busy, we should queue the incoming message.
+If the router is busy, we should queue the incoming caller.
+To allow for both of these, the entry call doesn't actually give us a message, we get a callback instead that we'll invoke.
+The sender renders the actual message in that callback.

-The router goes back to empty if after processing the message the queue is found to be empty.
+After processing the message, the router goes back to idle if the queue of held callers is found to be empty.

 If the queue is non-empty, that means that a different thread called the router while we were sending a message on the current thread.
 We notice this in the `on_done()` method of the service.
 In this case the router remains busy and the queue front is taken out for processing.
-The queue front is always an Executable and it will be scheduled on the Service's executor (effectively yielding), while the caller's thread gets released.
+The queue front is always an Executable and it will be scheduled on the Service's executor (effectively yielding), while the inline caller's thread gets released.

 A consequence is that the caller's send callback may be called either on the caller's thread inline, or on the Service's thread, sometime later after the